Getting Started

 Diabetes and Your FamilySee All

-Diabetes occurs when not enough insulin is made.
-Or when the body is unable to use the insulin that is made.
-The 3 main types of diabetes are type 1, type 2, and gestational diabetes. ...more
+Diabetes occurs when not enough insulin is made, or when the body is unable to use the insulin that is made.
+The three main types of diabetes are type 1, type 2, and gestational diabetes. ...more

 Diabetes is a condition in which the body can't make enough insulin, or can't use insulin normally.
 Type 1 diabetes is an autoimmune disorder.
 The body's immune system damages the cells in the pancreas that make insulin.
 Insulin is a hormone.
 It helps sugar (glucose) in the blood get into cells of the body to be used as fuel.
 When glucose can’t enter the cells, it builds up in the blood.
 This is called high blood sugar (hyperglycemia). ...more